 What is Divorce in Pakistan?

 Divorce in Pakistan Can be in one of 5 ways, that are recognized in Pakistan.
-Talaaq in Pakistan (and Islam) is the word which means the ultimate termination of the Marriage.
+Talaaq in Pakistan (and Islam) is the word that means the ultimate termination of the Marriage.

 Essentially, a Marriage is a contract between 2 parties (Husband and Wife) that they will remain in Wedlock with one another.
 Should any problems arise, both will always have a right to end the contract.
-Divorce is merely the exercise of this right, in a Marriage.
+Divorce is merely the exercise of this right, in an Islamic Marriage.

 Nowadays, It is statistically more likely for a Marriage to end in Divorce than to last forever.
 Although our society doesn’t discuss this openly, and it is currently a taboo subject, it affects millions of people every day.

 We will discuss this matter in-depth, as well as the limitations and consequences of Divorce in Pakistan, as well as the Legal and Financial Implications of Talaq.